Norwegian Army: Independence

 By 1920, the army of Norway was a national militia.
 Service was universal and compulsory, liability commencing at the age of 18 and continuing till the age of 56.
 The men were called out at 21, and for the first 12 years belonged to the line; then for 12 years to the landvern.
 Afterwards they passed into the landstorm, in which they remained until the age of 55 years.
 The initial training was carried out in recruits' schools; it lasted for 48 days in the infantry and garrison artillery, 62 in the mountain batteries, 72 in the engineers, 92 in the field artillery, and 102 in the cavalry.
 As soon as their courses were finished the men were transferred to the units to which they would permanently belong, and with them went through a further training of 30 days.
 Subsequent training consisted of 80 days in the second, third and seventh years of service.

+Soldiers of the Norwegian Army in 1905.

 The line was organized into 6 divisions of all arms, besides which there was the garrison artillery.
 There were 56 battalions of infantry, 5 companies of cyclists (skiers), 3 regiments of cavalry (16 squadrons), 27 four-gun field batteries, 3 batteries of mountain artillery, 9 batteries of heavy artillery, and 1 regiment and 2 battalions of engineers.
 The new Flying Corps was organized in 3 divisions.
 The divisions were of unequal strength, according to the importance of the district in which they were recruited.
 In event of war, each division would mobilize 2 or 3 regiments of infantry (of 3 battalions), 3 or 4 squadrons of cavalry, a battalion of field artillery (of 3 batteries), a battalion of heavy artillery, a sapper company, a telegraph company, a medical company and a company of train.
 Each regimental district also forms one battalion of landvern (of 6 companies), and the other arms would form landvern units in the same proportion.
 The total peace strength was 118,500 men and comprised 71,836 rifles, 228 field and 36 heavy guns.
 The additional numbers available on mobilization amount to 282,000 men.

 The Norwegian infantry was armed with various models of the Norwegian-designed Krag–Jørgensen 6.5x55 rifles and carbines.
 The field artillery had Ehrhardt 7.5 cm Model 1901.
 The budget of the army for 1919–1920 was 1,940,000.

 The divisions received in 1933 the task of establishing their own field manoeuvre brigade with the same number as the division.